The Importance of Using a Local Bank

 The beauty of banking in Arkansas is the bounty of local bankers eager to help you along your financial journey.
-You will want to have a relationship established with a bank in your community when the time comes to buy your first home, refinance, start a business with a small (or big) loan, or do anything else to build your future.
-These relationships are powerful.
+You will want to have a relationship established with a bank in your community when the time comes to buy your first home, refinance, start a business with a loan, or do anything else to build your future.

 You’ll get approved easier.
 When you have an established history with a banker and need a loan or line of credit, their history with you as a customer will help with getting loans approved.
 If you aren’t necessarily the ideal customer on paper, but they know you’ve never missed a payment and repaid all previous loans, your banker can vouch for you to get the best rate and get the loan underwritten.